skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-maven-junit5.markdown

 [INFO] BUILD SUCCESS
 ```

-Execute the `clean` task before proceeding with the rest of the tutorial:
+Run the `clean` task before proceeding with the rest of the tutorial:

 ```
 mvn clean